Supporting our young people

 We believe high quality youth work is a vital ingredient in the promotion of young people’s safety, wellbeing and happiness.
 We are fully committed to ensuring all young people in Lewisham have access to the right youth services, whatever their needs may be.

-The COVID-19 pandemic has created unprecedented challenges for many young people and highlighted systemic inequalities that exist nationally.
+The pandemic created unprecedented challenges for many young people and highlighted systemic inequalities that exist nationally.
 In Lewisham, we are determined to support our young people in the best way possible, to help them overcome whatever challenges and inequalities they may encounter.

 Lewisham Youth Services